Safeguarding

 Click the link below to view Guidance to safer working practice for those working with Children and young people:

-Please click the link below to view the 2018 document outlining working together to safeguard children from inter agency guidance;
+Please click the link to view the Keeping_children_safe_in_education_2024 document outlining working together to safeguard children from inter agency guidance.